tyronwyt/Habitus-Capital/site/content/investing/investing_4.md

 ---
 ### Our Edges

-* Our automated processes of evolving through failures
+* Our automated model
-* Our revolutionary risk management tools
+* Our pursuit of extracting strengths found within discretionary and non-discretionary trading
-* Our constant search for efficiencies
+* Our focus on risk-management combined with asymmetrical strategies
-* Our process of extracting consistent marginal gains
+* Our trading environment and culture

 **_Should you wish to be informed, once we open our funds to investors, please submit your details_ **